Credit Utilization Under 10%: Does It Actually Boost Your Credit Score?

 What About Per-Card Utilization vs Overall Utilization?

 This is where strategy gets important.
-I discovered that having one card at 45% utilization hurt my score more than having three cards at 15% each, even though the overall utilization was similar.
+One card at 45% utilization hurts a score more than three cards at 15% each, even when overall utilization is similar.

 The scoring models look at both your overall utilization and your highest individual card utilization.
 Keep every single card under 30% if possible, ideally under 20%.
 Don’t let one card carry all your debt even if your overall utilization looks good.

-I now spread small balances across multiple cards rather than loading up one card.
-It’s more management work, but it’s worth 8-12 points on my score.
+Spreading small balances across multiple cards rather than loading up one card requires more management, but can be worth 8-12 points on a score.

 Does the Type of Credit Card Affect Utilization Impact?

-Interesting discovery: business cards from some issuers don’t report to personal credit bureaus unless you’re delinquent.
-I have two business cards that I can max out without affecting my personal credit score utilization.
+Business cards from some issuers don’t report to personal credit bureaus unless the account is delinquent.
+This means certain business cards can carry balances without affecting personal credit score utilization.

 Chase, Amex, and Capital One business cards typically don’t report to personal bureaus.
 Discover and some smaller banks do report business cards to personal credit.
 Check with your issuer if you’re not sure.